-Alex Gidman is a functional middle-order batsman that briefly flirted with higher honours.
-Not the most aesthetically-pleasing batsman, he has nevertheless been a solid performer for Gloucestershire for over a decade and served as club captain from 2009-2012, it was something of a surprise when he (and his brother Will, who joined Nottinghamshire) left his home county at the end of the 2014 season to finish his career at Worcestershire.
+Alex Gidman is an elegant middle-order batsman that briefly flirted with higher honours.
+A solid performer for Gloucestershire for over a decade and club captain from 2009-2012, it was something of a surprise when he (and his brother Will, who joined Nottinghamshire) left his home county at the end of the 2014 season to finish his career at Worcestershire.

-During the week it was announced he was departing Bristol, Gidman made 264 against Leicestershire at Nevil Road - the joint-12th highest score in Gloucestershire's history - which saw him pass 1000 first-class runs in a season for the sixth time in his 13-year career with the Glosters.
+During the week it was announced he was departing Bristol, Gidman made 264 against Leicestershire at Nevil Road - the joint-12th highest score in Gloucestershire's history - which saw him pass 1,000 first-class runs in a season for the sixth time in his 13-year career.

-After establishing himself in the Gloucestershire four-day team in 2003 he was picked as captain for the England A tour of Malaysia and India that winter.
-A hand injury forced him to withdraw.
+After establishing himself in the Gloucestershire four-day team in 2003 he was picked as captain by Rod Marsh for the England A tour of Malaysia and India that winter but a hand injury forced him to withdraw.
 He did make the tour to Sri Lanka the following winter but failed to make any impression and although he was included in England'd preliminary squad for the 2004 Champions Trophy, he future since has been confined to county cricket.

 His first-class début came in 2002 where he made 67 at Derby; a maiden hundred followed against Northamptonshire at Bristol.
 The following year he earned a regular place in the side and took 2 for 12 in seven overs and scored the winning runs in Gloucestershire's C&G Trophy victory.
 He also made 61 to almost take his side to victory in the inaugural T20 semi-final against Surrey.

-Initially, the club challenged for promotion but the loss of senior players saw Gidman tasked with leading a young side, his own form slumped and he resigned the captaincy at the end of 2012.
-The decision paid off and his form returned, making over 1000 runs in the next two seasons, prompting Worcestershire to offer him a deal.
+Initially, the club challenged for promotion but the loss of senior players saw Gidman tasked with leading a young side; his own form slumped and he resigned the captaincy at the end of 2012.
+The decision paid off and his form returned, making over 1,000 runs in the next two seasons, prompting Worcestershire to offer him a deal.

 NBC Denis Compton Award 2002